Moving to The Walking City

 Overall, Boston is 6% cheaper than New York with 14% cheaper housing.
 The average rent for a studio apartment in Boston is $2,318 while the median home value is $569,500.
 Among some of the key factors that define the cost of living in Boston are housing costs, healthcare, utilities, and transportation.

 Finding housing in Boston can be really tough given how short its supply of homes for sales is.
 Finding a good place to rent is no piece of cake either.
 Avoid looking for housing during the month of September as the real estate market in Boston is based on the school-year schedule and prices can go pretty high starting September 1st.

 July and August are two of the best months if you want to find great apartment deals.
 Just make sure you find a great neighborhood that fits you first because that’s where you will spend most of your free time.
 Picking a neighborhood that is close to your work would be ideal, to avoid commuting altogether.
 Beacon Hill, South Boston, and Back Bay are some of the best neighborhoods you can pick from.
-Check out this great Boston neighborhood guide for more suggestions.

 Job market and unemployment rate